GSA/search-gov-website/admin-center/content/domains.md

 2. Exclude them by omission.
 For example, to exclude subdomain3, list only subdomain1.yoursite.gov, subdomain2.yoursite.gov, and subdomain4.yoursite.gov.

-3. Email us at <search@support.digitalgov.gov> to filter them from your site's search results.
+3. Email us at <search@gsa.gov> to filter them from your site's search results.
 Note that this option should be used only if the other options aren't feasible as it can have an undesired effect on other features such as the display of spelling suggestions and relevance ranking.

 <a id="filter"></a>**Removing Content**